 Your veterinarian will perform a complete physical examination and obtain a history from you.
 Some tests he may wish to perform include:

 - Routine screening such as complete blood count, biochemical profile, and urinalysis.
 To rule out other possible diseases.
-Typically these tests reveal no abnormalities, although in some cats can have reduced lymphocyte numbers.
+Typically these tests reveal no abnormalities, although some cats can have reduced lymphocyte numbers.

-- X-rays of the area in which the lump is located which may reveal a large, soft tissue mass.
+- X-rays of the area in which the lump is located may reveal a large, soft tissue mass.